top of page

 Here, I'd like to tell my story of what I was doing as kid that led up to becoming a professional game developer.
 Its fun to reflect (and also cringe) on my path from grade school through college.
 It went from pretend games to Game Maker, then XNA and beyond!

 Note: when talking about my past: I'm very nervous of sounding pompous.
 I don't want to come across as delusional like James Rolfe and his over "500" films.
 Nothing I did as a child was special at all.
-Most folk probably have simular stories of playing pretend etc as kids.
+Most folk probably have similar stories of playing pretend etc as kids.
 As for my drawings, and early "game" projects: its just normal poorly-done stepping stones.
 Alot of kids started using GameMaker much earlier than me.
 So disclaimer: none of this is profound: its just my story!
+Thanks to folks like Chris Alaimo for inspiring me to share these tidbits.

 Our Dad purchased my brother and I an NES second-hand from a Mall in Rolling Meadows, IL in 1992 when I was two years old.
 Videogames became my main obsession ever since.
 When I was four years old, I declared I wanted to be a "Videogame Maker".
 To be honest, especially for these early years, I don't have much evidence.
 Some of these stories may be apocryphal.
 Events that have replayed in my head year after year (potentially mixing with other memories).
 I recall the first pretend video game as "Battle."
 My brother Patt (born a year before me) and I would "fight" on our parents' bed as different video game characters.
 I remember us being Cutman and Gutsman from Megaman 1.